alexhernandez/automation/README.md

 If you do not wish to create a new Laravel project manually the `laravel-bootstrap` script can also create a project automatically if you are not currently within a Laravel project directory.

+### Use Default Settings

+You can execute the script with a flag in order to take the default action for all commands that would require input:

+`laravel-bootstrap --use-defaults`

+You will not be prompted for any input during any of the actions.

 ## Mac Application Setup

 ```bash